-One of the most painful and confusing situations for a family dealing with an adult loved one’s drug or alcohol addiction is wondering if you should ask your loved one to leave.
+Should you ask your addicted loved one to leave?
+One of the most painful and confusing situations for a family dealing with a loved one’s drug or alcohol addiction is wondering if and how to ask them to leave the house.

 In some ways, a decision like this seems nothing short of cruel — like kicking someone when they’re already down.
 Perhaps they’re as low as you’ve ever seen them.
 Perhaps they’ve regressed to a helpless state, unable to follow through with any sort of responsibilities.
-And you’re supposed to give them the boot?!
+And you’re supposed to ask your addicted loved one to leave?!

 I would ask you to look beyond this initial hesitation, this cocktail of fear and guilt that often paralyzes us and prevents us from seeking real solutions.

 First, Remember Your Ultimate Goal: Getting Them into Treatment

 Getting your loved one into treatment is where your energies must be focused.
 This is the most important role you could possibly play.
 If your loved one is no longer taking things into their own hands, someone needs to step in and gently, lovingly, guide them towards a place where they can begin to deal with the addiction.

 So, with that ultimate goal of treatment in mind, consider next whether having your loved one living at home is supporting their use, or their non-use.
 In other words, is their living at home making it easier for them to use, or pulling them in the opposite direction?
 You know the situation well, so you’re probably well qualified to make that call.
 Letting them know that there are consequences to their drug or alcohol use is one important way you can support your loved one and guide them to seek treatment.

 If They Stay at Home, Are You Enabling their Addiction?